 Before we get started with today’s episode I wanted to thank you so much for the support that you have given me throughout the year.
 Many times it feels like you’re talking to yourself.
-Then you get that applause, message or an email and it brightens your entire day or at least it does mine.
+Then you get that applause, message, or email and it brightens your entire day, or at least it does mine.
 So, I just want to take a moment to say thank you.

 Well, you don’t need me to tell you this, but today is the last day of 2018.
 Another year has come and gone.
 2018 has been a bit of a rollercoaster for me.
 I can honestly say I’ve had more highs than lows, so I don’t have any complaints, which by the way is a fantastic segway into today’s topic.

 Many people often believe that when they become a Christian that life is going to be nothing but happiness.
 However, they fail to realize that God warned us in 1 Pet 4:12 not to, “…think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; but rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad about exceeding joy.”